 The SMF may initiate RADIUS re-authorization procedures for the purpose of IPv4 address and/or IPv6 prefix allocation (or renew the lease).
 In this case, the SMF shall set the Service-Type attribute to "Authorize Only" and the 3GPP-Allocate-IP-Type subattribute to the type of IP address to be allocated in the Access-Request message sent to the DN-AAA server.
 If the SMF is using DHCP signalling towards the UE and the DN-AAA server includes the Session-Timeout attribute in the Access-Accept, the SMF may use the Session-Timeout value as the DHCP lease time.
 The SMF shall not set the DHCP lease time value higher than the Session-Timeout value.
 The SMF may renew the DHCP lease to the UE without re-authorization towards the DN-AAA server providing that the new lease expiry is no later than the Session-Timeout timer expiry.
 If the SMF wishes to extend the lease time beyond the current Session-Timeout expiry, it shall initiate a new AAA re-authorization.

 Even if the SMF was not involved in user authentication, it may send a RADIUS Accounting-Request (START) message to a DN-AAA server.
 This message may contain parameters, e.g. the tuple which includes the user ID and IPv4 address and/or IPv6 prefix, to be used by application servers (e.g. WAP gateway) in order to identify the user.
-This message may also (depending on the configuration for the DNN) contains the S-NSSAI and the PDU Session ID that are associated with the PDU Session, respectively in the 3GPP-Session-S-NSSAI VSA and the 3GPP-Session-Id VSA, to a DN-AAA server.
+This message may also (depending on the configuration for the DNN) contains the S-NSSAI and the PDU Session ID that are associated with the PDU Session, respectively in the 3GPP-Session-S-NSSAI VSA and the 3GPP-Session-Id VSA, and/or AF traffic influence PCC rule provisioned and then SMF used DNAI in the 3GPP-DNAI VSA, to a DN-AAA server.
 This message also indicates to the AAA server that the user session has started.
 The user session is uniquely identified by the Acct-Session-Id that is composed of the Charging ID and the SMF IP address.

 NOTE: If the accounting session is required by the DN-AAA server to be created per QoS flow, how to identify the different accounting sessions is implementation specific.
 The SMF can include the Acct-Session-Id which is extended to include the QFI of the QoS flow or the Acct-Session-Id without QFI extension and with 3GPP-NSAPI combination in the RADIUS Accounting-Request (START).